alfahami/TicTacToe/README.md

 # Java challenges
-Some challenges on getting hands on java
+Some challenges while getting hands on java